 Treasurer Ball has led a professional career developing and improving the economic mobility of individual Kentuckians.
 She developed a deep appreciation of entrepreneurialism and small businesses when, at the age of 9, she started her first business selling pencils, and continued with the operation of a small town law practice.
 Treasurer Ball understands the importance of a balanced budget and fiscal responsibility in any enterprise.

-Treasurer Ball earned the most votes of any other candidate on the ballot in both the 2015 and 2019 elections.
-A Floyd County native, Treasurer Ball is married to Asa James Swan, have two children, Levi and Marigold.
+She earned the most votes in both the 2015 and 2019 elections.
+A Floyd County native, Treasurer Ball and her husband, Dr. Asa James Swan, have two children, Levi and Marigold.
 In 2018, Treasurer Ball became the first Kentucky constitutional officer to give birth while in office.
 In 2021, she made history again by giving birth a second time while in office with the birth of her daughter, Marigold.
 When first elected, she was the youngest female statewide elected official in the U.S.